-Ophthalmologists and Specialist Optometrists normally provide a range of glaucoma clinics within the Trust, to assess and manage patients with glaucoma.
+Ophthalmologists and Specialist Optometrists provide a range of glaucoma clinics within the Trust, to assess and manage patients with glaucoma.

 Glaucoma is the name given to a group of eye conditions that cause permanent sight loss by damaging your optic nerve.
 Glaucoma can be caused by raised eye pressure or a weakness in your optic nerve.